Commission and Berlin differ over ECB bank supervision

 But Rehn stressed the sweeping powers for the ECB were needed because even relatively small banks could cause trouble.

-"Even small banks can be systemic and cause financial turmoil," he said mentioning Britain's Northern Rock, Ireland's Anglo Irish and Spain's Bankia, which had to be nationalized to save them from failure.
+"Even small banks can be systemic and cause financial turmoil," he said mentioning Britain's Northern Rock, Ireland's Anglo Irish and Spain's Bankia, which had to be nationalised to save them from failure.

 After the Commission presents its banking union proposals, EU leaders will try to forge agreement before the end of the year on how to move forward.
 The aim is for the bones of a banking union to be in place early in 2013.